cryptoDevTrader/docker-telegram-notifier/README.md

 Tutorial on how to generate docker certs can be found [here](https://docs.docker.com/engine/security/https/)

 Also with the help of additional variables you can distinguish your hosts:
 ```
 DOCKER_HOSTNAME=MyServer
 DOCKER_IP_ADDRESS=192.168.0.20
 ```
+These variables are arbitrary and serve to add additional clarifying information that you will see in messages from telegram bot.

 ## Supported Architectures